Fastest Internet Providers of 2025: Avoid Slowdowns and Lag with These Picks

 Another fiber service, Verizon Fios, comes in second place with an average download speed of 250.84Mbps.
 Verizon Fios is reasonably priced and doesn’t force you to start with a full 1,000Mbps, something too many fiber providers are guilty of.

 The other three providers are all cable or mostly-cable services, starting with Cox Internet.
 Cox’s average download speed is 242.63Mbps.
-While it’s pretty expensive—$50 for just 100Mbps—it clearly delivers instead of just taking customers’ money and running.
+While it’s not the cheapest—$50 for just 300Mbps—it clearly delivers, rather than just taking customers’ money and running.

 Xfinity Internet ranks just under Cox Internet: Its average download speed is 242.61Mbps, just .02Mbps lower.
 Right or wrong, Xfinity Internet’s parent company Comcast gets a bad rap, but its internet service is actually decent most of the time, and it obviously doesn’t skimp on the speeds.